 Diabetes is a life-long health challenge requiring you and your family to take responsibility for maintaining good health.
-Whether diabetes affects an adult, child, or pregnant woman, the Diabetes Self-Management department at Garden City Hospital is here to help patients effectively meet those challenges.
+Whether diabetes affects an adult, child, or pregnant woman, the Diabetes Education Department is here to help patients effectively meet these challenges in the management of diabetes.
+Team members include Registered Nurses and Registered Dietitians who are certified in diabetes education.
+Other resources available include physicians, pharmacists, physical therapy, social work and others.

 VIEW UPCOMING DIABETES EVENTS